dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 <SearchBar onSearchChange={this.search} />
 ```

-Note: because we defined search as an arrow function to begin with we don't need `bind`.
+Note: because we defined search as an arrow function to begin with we don't need `bind` because arrow notation gives us lexical binding for freeee!

 🚀 In *SearchBar*  let's call this new callback!
 Add the following to your `onInputChange` method.